Dr Christopher Harding

 Current research activities

-I am currently working on a book about modern Westerners’ search for meaning in Asia and Asian culture, from Samuel Taylor Coleridge through T.S.
-Eliot to mindfulness practitioners in the present day.
-The book is due for publication with Allen Lane in 2022.
+I am currently working on a book about Westerners’ search for meaning in Asia and Asian culture, from the ancient Greeks through Samuel Taylor Coleridge and T.S.
+Eliot to mindfulness and artificial intelligence.
+The book is due for publication with Allen Lane in January 2024, as The Light of Asia: A History of Western Fascination with the East.

 Knowledge Exchange and Impact